 This sub group is headed by 4 Chief Fire Officers based in Bangalore (2), Hubli (1) & Mangalore (1).
 Under each Chief Fire Officer 2 to 4 ranges function at Bangalore (4), Mysore, Davanagere, Mangalore, Shimoga, Hubli, Bellary & Gulbarga.
+A Commandant of the rank of Chief Fire Officer is looking after R.A.
+Mundkur Academy, located at Bangalore.
 Each range is under the supervision of a Regional Fire Officer, who has control over 3 to 4 districts.

 Each district has a District Fire Officer, under whom there are 3 to 8 Fire Stations.
-Thus at present there are 180 Fire Stations and 4 Fire Protection Squads in 152 taluks out of 176 taluks in 30 districts.
-In addition to this, another 32 Fire Stations, sanctioned by the Government, are yet to be opened.
-These 31 Fire Stations will cover all the remaining 27 taluks and additional requirement of Bangalore City.
-Out of functioning 180 Fire Stations, 12 Fire Stations are in Hoblies, away from Taluk Headquarters and a few major cities like Bangalore, Mysore, Mangalore, Udupi & Hubli have more than 1 fire station.
+Thus at present there are 185 Fire Stations and 5 Fire Protection Squads (Vidhana Soudha, MS Building, VV tower and High Court & Raj Bhavan) in 155 taluks out of 176 taluks in 30 districts.
+In addition to this, another 27 Fire Stations, sanctioned by the Government, are yet to be opened.
+These 27 Fire Stations will cover all the remaining 21 taluks and additional requirement of Bangalore City.
+Out of functioning 185 Fire Stations, 12 Fire Stations are in Hoblies, away from Taluk Headquarters and a few major cities like Bangalore, Mysore, Mangalore, Udupi & Hubli have more than 1 fire station.